-In connection with the merger, purported stockholders of Office Depot have to date filed eleven putative stockholder class action lawsuits against Office Depot, Staples, the Office Depot board of directors, Merger Sub, and Starboard Value LP, among other defendants.
-Nine lawsuits have been filed in the Court of Chancery of the State of Delaware and have been consolidated by that court.
-Two lawsuits were filed in the Fifteenth Circuit Court of the State of Florida and have been consolidated by that court.
-The lawsuits generally allege, among other things, that the directors of Office Depot breached their fiduciary duties to Office Depot stockholders in connection with the merger, by, among other things, failing to fully inform themselves of the market value of Office Depot, maximize stockholder value, obtain the best financial and other terms, disclose material information in this proxy statement/prospectus and act in the best interests of public stockholders, and by seeking to benefit themselves improperly.
-The lawsuits further allege that Staples, Office Depot, and Starboard Value LP, among others, aided and abetted the Office Depot directors in the breach of their fiduciary duties.
+In connection with the merger, purported stockholders of Office Depot have to date filed eleven putative stockholder class action lawsuits against Office Depot, Staples, the Office Depot board of directors, and Merger Sub, among other defendants.
+Nine lawsuits have been filed in the Court of Chancery of the State of Delaware; two lawsuits were filed in the Fifteenth Circuit Court of the State of Florida.
+The lawsuits generally allege, among other things, that the directors of Office Depot breached their fiduciary duties to Office Depot stockholders in connection with the merger, by, among other things, failing to fully inform themselves of the market value of Office Depot, maximize stockholder value, obtain the best financial and other terms and act in the best interests of public stockholders, and by seeking to benefit themselves improperly.
+The lawsuits further allege that Staples and Office Depot, among others, aided and abetted the Office Depot directors in the breach of their fiduciary duties.
 The lawsuits seek injunctive relief enjoining the consummation of the merger, rescission of the merger in the event it is consummated, damages, fees, costs and other remedies.
 In addition, the Florida lawsuits allege that the forum selection amendment to Office Depot's bylaws was adopted in breach of all defendants' fiduciary duties, and seek a declaratory judgment invalidating it.